Protect Passwords in the Cloud [Full Project Review]

 aws --version

-The Dockerfile contains the OpenSSL, Terraform, and other dependencies needed for our project.
+This Dockerfile installs OpenSSL, Terraform, AWS CLI, and other dependencies needed for the pipeline.

 Final Considerations